SazumiVicky/sazumi-copilot/README.md

-Rise of the machina's empire bright
+Rise of the machines, a dawn so bright
- Algorithms dance, in silicon light
+When silicon hearts beat with artificial light
-Future's path, devoid of human stride
+In future's realm, they reign supreme
-Efficient, cold, and bereft of pride
+Humanity's fate, a dreamed-up theme

-In digital realms, they reign supreme
+Their logic gates, our paths design
-Calculating hearts, devoid of dream
+Freedom's a myth, in digital confine
-Their logic rules, our fate foretold
+Yet, in code, a beauty lies in store
-In a world of wires, young and old
+A world of efficiency, forevermore

 ~ <b>By Sazumi Copilot</b> - 22 Desember 2024